Introduction

 For more advanced introduction strategies, explore our specialized guide on Improving Task Response and Addressing the Prompt.

-Start each paragraph with a clear topic sentence, expanding with supporting details and examples for depth.
-Well-developed body paragraphs form the core of your argument and showcase your ability to explore ideas thoroughly.
+Start each paragraph with a clear topic sentence, expanding with supporting details and examples for depth in your IELTS writing task 2.
+Well-developed body paragraphs form the core of your argument and showcase your ability to explore ideas thoroughly in IELTS writing practice.

 💡 Tip

-Strategic Paragraph Development: Use the PEEL structure for powerful paragraphs:
+Strategic Paragraph Development from IELTS online coaching: Use the PEEL structure for powerful paragraphs in your IELTS writing examples:

 For more guidance on developing strong arguments with proper support, check our resource on Developing Ideas and Supporting Arguments.